 - Mechanical pain syndromes due to weakness and immobility of joints, tendons and muscles

-Our clinical facilities are well equipped to help patients once their acute care is complete.
-Podiatry helps to reduce pain, encourage better foot function, and encourage muscle stimulation via in-clinic treatments that target the nerve.
+Our clinical facilities are well equipped to help patients once their acute care is completed.
+Podiatry helps to reduce pain, encourage better foot function, and encourage muscle stimulation via in-clinic solutions that target the nerve.
 The aim of podiatry care is to improve coordination and balance from the lower limbs, which in turn this helps to improve quality of life and maintain a level of activity for post-stroke patients.
-If the patient is suffering pain or altered sensations, our treatments have shown excellent results in reducing pain and improving sensation in the lower limbs.
+If the patient is suffering pain or altered sensations, podiatric care has shown excellent results in reducing pain and improving sensation in the lower limbs.